Focal Dystonia

 The Dream

 In 1996 I was hot after a career as a banjo player in an alternative rock band.
-I had written much of the new music for the 5 string banjo in Colorado and proceeded to move to Southern California to pursue the possibilities of this unique style and band instrumentation becoming a commercial success.
+I had written much of the new music for the 5 string banjo in Colorado and proceeded to move to Southern California to pursue the possibilities of this unique style in hopes of some commercial success.
 In addition to my banjo/voice the band included electric guitar (specifically bottleneck slide for leads) bass, and drums.
 It's difficult to describe verbally what this music sounded like, but it was kinda' like Bela Flec meets Journey.
 Click HERE for a sound sample of the way it WAS..

 The Dream In Peril